 Prefabrication is a system of manufacturing and/or building parts for a project off-site.
 Healthcare projects that are candidates for prefabrication are those that tend to have similar layouts.
-For example, the Array team designed and installed prefabricated toilet rooms (PODs) and exterior façade panels at Inspira Health’s Mullica Hill site, a new 473,000 SF, community hospital in Mullica Hill, New Jersey.
-The project is being delivered via Integrated Project Delivery, and due to the scale of the project, our team was looking for ways to maximize the regularity of parts of the building while maintaining construction schedule and cost.
-We decided prefabrication could help meet those goals.
+Inspira Health’s new 473,000 SF, 204 bed community hospital in Mullica Hill, New Jersey is a project made possible with prefabrication.
+Array teamed with construction manager Skanska USA and mechanical/electrical/plumbing engineers Leach Wallace in an Integrated Project Delivery (IPD) model to deliver the hospital.
+Due to the scale of the project, the team was looking for ways to maximize the regularity of parts of the building while maintaining construction schedule and cost.
+It was decided prefabrication could help meet those goals.

-Perhaps the best example of prefab success in this project are the exterior façade panel that we designed.
+Perhaps the best example of prefab success in this project are the exterior façade panels.
+Working with Jersey Panel Corporation (JPC), Array designed much of the exterior skin to be prefabricated in JPC’s shop.
 A total of 475 prefabricated panels (125 of which were mixed finishes) were installed by an eight-person work crew, taking 54 workdays over a four-month duration.
 A project of this scale with panels constructed on site would have taken a 30-person crew approximately 10 months just for the 125 mixed-finish panels alone.
 In total, prefabrication helped save 409 construction workdays, not to mention untold savings of insurance risk for a large labor force!

 The process did present some challenges for the PODs.
 A last-minute production change led to some construction inconsistencies: some areas had misaligned depressions in the slab, the cores were not aligning with the plumbing fixtures, and the appropriate blocking details for sinks, grab bars, etc. was not coordinated.
 This led to some discrepancies in the size of the patient room, as well as additional time and money to resolve those issues.